revelc/pyaccumulo/README.md

 Licensed under the Apache 2.0 License

 This is still a work in progress.
+Pull requests are welcome.

 ## Requirements

 1. A running Accumulo cluster
-2. The new Accumulo Thrift Proxy running
+2. The new Accumulo Thrift Proxy (https://issues.apache.org/jira/browse/ACCUMULO-482) running
 3. Thrift python lib installed

 ## Installation